torvalds/linux/Documentation/sound/hd-audio/intel-multi-link.rst

 - power management moved from SHIM to LCTL.SPA bits
 - hand-over to the DSP for access to multi-link registers, SHIM/IP with LCTL.OFLEN
 - mapping of SoundWire codecs to SDI ID bits
-- move of SHIM and Cadence registers to different offsets, with no change in functionality.
+- move of SHIM and Cadence registers to different offsets, with anal change in functionality.
 The LEPTR.PTR value is an offset from the ML address, with a default value of 0x30000.